 How does that work?

-In this tutorial, I’ll show you three ways to save Adobe Illustrator files as PDF, including how to save selected pages and individual artboards.
+In this tutorial, I’ll show you three ways to save Adobe Illustrator files as PDFs, including how to save selected pages and individual artboards.

 Table of Contents

 3 Ways to Save an Illustrator File as PDF

 You can save an Illustrator file as a PDF from the Save As, Save a Copy, or Export for Screens options.

 Note: all screenshots from this tutorial are taken from Adobe Illustrator CC Mac version.
 Windows or other versions can look different.